GCM Mining (TSE:GCM) Stock Passes Above Two Hundred Day Moving Average of $0.00

 GCM Mining Corp.
 (TSE:GCM – Get Rating) crossed above its two hundred day moving average during trading on Monday .
 The stock has a two hundred day moving average of C$0.00 and traded as high as C$5.74.
 GCM Mining shares last traded at C$5.68, with a volume of 141,033 shares.

-A number of research firms have weighed in on GCM.
-Canaccord Genuity Group raised their price objective on shares of GCM Mining from C$9.50 to C$9.75 in a research note on Friday, March 25th.
-Fundamental Research set a C$10.04 target price on shares of GCM Mining and gave the company a “buy” rating in a report on Wednesday.
+Several research analysts recently issued reports on the stock.
+Canaccord Genuity Group increased their target price on shares of GCM Mining from C$9.50 to C$9.75 in a research note on Friday, March 25th.
+Fundamental Research set a C$10.04 price objective on shares of GCM Mining and gave the company a “buy” rating in a research note on Wednesday.

 GCM Mining Corp., together with its subsidiaries, engages in the acquisition, exploration, development, and operation of gold and silver properties primarily in Colombia.
 The company holds interests in the Segovia operations comprising the El Silencio, Providencia, and Sandra K underground mines located in Colombia.